jbott/go-led-stream/README.md

 - Send frames to the strand

 #### Go
+- Serve a webpage to allow editing of configuration
 - Act as the controller for the Arduino
 - Build bytecode to run different patters
 - Wrap that bytecode in a packet and send it over